hpcleuven/VscDocumentation/source/leuven/tier2_hardware/mfa_login.rst

 In order to circumvent the annoyances of multiple MFA prompts or connecting to the cluster in a ssh-client before being able to use certain apps like NX, you can use an agent.
 This agent will store a certificate that contains the identity verification you did when following the firewall link.
 This way, you will only be asked to verify your identity once.
 Of course this certificate does not live forever.
 When using the built-in ssh-agent of Linux and Mac this will be as long as your agent lives, and when using the vscagent this will be 16h.
 There are two ways in which the certificates are stored in an agent:

-- Previously injected: the agent will automatically store the certificate when you first connect to the cluster in the way as described above (built-in ssh-agents for Mac and Linux).
+- Previously injected: the agent will automatically store the certificate when you first connect to the cluster in the way as described above (built-in ssh-agents for Mac and Linux, but also in a future release of Pageant on Windows).
 - Explicitly loaded in the agent: storing the certificate happens by opening the UI of an agent, where you specifically ask to create a certificate.
 You will be redirected to the firewall link to verify your identity (vscagent).

 To adopt any of these methods, read the following parts.
 The methods you can use varies based on your OS.